What Is Elder Law vs. Estate Planning?

 What Is the Purpose of an Elder Law Attorney?

-A wide range of issues that arise at the end of life involve legal matters, from health care to insurance to long-term care.
+A wide range of issues that arise at the end of life involve legal matters, including healthcare, insurance, and long-term care.
 An elder law attorney can help you with these issues and ensure a plan is in place.

-Ultimately, an elder law attorney helps with long-term care planning, helping you answer questions such as: Where will I live?
+Ultimately, an elder law attorney helps you answer such questions as: Where will I live?
 Will I have enough money to live on?
-How do I protect my property from being taken by others?
-How will my medical expenses be covered?
+How do I protect my property?
+How can I cover my medical expenses?

 Some of the things an elder law attorney can assist with include the following: